ColumnCommander/SQL-Challenge/README.md

 ## Repository Structure

-### Easy: Contains solutions to all the "Easy" level SQL problems.
+**Easy:** Contains solutions to all the "Easy" level SQL problems.
-### Medium: Contains solutions to all the "Medium" level SQL problems.
+**Medium:** Contains solutions to all the "Medium" level SQL problems.
-### Hard: Contains solutions to all the "Hard" level SQL problems.
+**Hard:** Contains solutions to all the "Hard" level SQL problems.
+**Interview:** Contains solutions to all the "Interview" questions asked.

 ## How to Use